- Learning Centre

 AdvisorLink is comprised of a list of volunteer lawyers who have agreed to have their contact information provided to you by the Office of the Practice Advisor.

-- You will receive the name and phone number of two lawyers who have agreed to serve as Advisors.
+- You will receive the name, phone number and email of two lawyers who have agreed to volunteer as Advisors.

-- You are responsible for any long distance charges.
+- You are responsible for any long distance charges if you elect to call your volunteer Advisor.
 If the Advisor has to return a call, you must advise the Advisor’s office that you will accept a collect call.